psyked/bootstrapvalidator/README.md

 });
 ```

 For Rails, the input field is constructed from model name and field name.
-For Example, User have email as field, when form helper render
+For example, user have email as field, when form helper render
-view, the input field name will be 'user[email]'.
+view, the input field name will be ```'user[email]'```.
 The syntax for these is somewhat different as shown below:

 ```javascript
 $(form).bootstrapValidator({